grisuno/strass_strassen/paper/algorithmic_invariance.md

 Step 3, Evidence Against: Memory analysis (Appendix F) definitively ruled this out.
 The model uses 384 bytes.
 Optimizer state adds 768 bytes.
 Per-sample memory is 320 bytes.
 Even B=1024 requires only 321 KB, which fits comfortably in any modern L3 cache.
 The hypothesis was wrong.

-Step 4, Proposed Mechanism: A plausible candidate is gradient covariance geometry.
-In the optimal batch size range, κ tends toward 1, which correlates with discretization success.
-However, post-hoc experiments show κ does not enable prospective prediction.
-Therefore κ is a diagnostic signature, not an established driver.
-The true mechanism remains open to investigation.
+Step 4, Revised Status: Post-hoc experiments show κ does not enable prospective prediction.
+My gradient noise scale measurements (GNS=0 for all conditions) are unreliable, suggesting either a bug in implementation or that the relevant dynamics operate on timescales or dimensions I did not measure.
+The true mechanism remains unknown and requires future investigation with corrected measurements.

 This investigation demonstrates the engineering framing concretely.
 The solutions reached at B=32 and B=512 may have identical loss values.
 What differs is whether the training conditions allow the network to reach the narrow basin containing the algorithm.
 The solution properties do not determine success.
 Whether the conditions favor the basin does.